Alga-weyni/alga-app/docs/diagrams/DFD_Context_Level_0.md

 # Data Flow Diagram (DFD) - Context Level 0
 ## Alga Platform - External View

+**Purpose:** Shows Alga as a single system boundary with all external actors (Guest, Host, Agent, Operator, Admin) and external systems (payment processors, communication services, government APIs).
+Illustrates what data flows into and out of the platform from an external perspective.

+**For INSA Audit:** Identifies all entry points for potential security threats, external data sources, and third-party dependencies requiring security assessment.
+Essential for attack surface analysis.

 ```mermaid
 flowchart TB
     %% External Entities